Peter S. Ojiambo

 2. PP 790-004: Advances in Evolutionary Ecology & Population Biology (Alternate Spring semester).

 J. Atehnkeng, P.S.
 Ojiambo, P.J.
 Cotty and R. Bandyopadhyay.
-2013.
+2014.
 Field efficacy of mixtures of atoxigenic Aspergillus flavus vegetative compatibility groups in mitigating aflatoxin contamination in maize.
-Plant Disease 97: (in review).
+Biological Control 67: (in press).

 P.S.
 Ojiambo and E.L.
 Kang.
 2013.
 Modeling spatial frailties in survival analysis of cucurbit downy mildew epidemics.
 Phytopathology 103: 216-227.